PLT-Columbia/Prog-2-Syntax-Analysis/README.md

 ```

 You should spend some time looking at the output.
 Please write a few sentences in the [outputs/AST.txt](outputs/AST.txt) file describing the following:
-* What information is being presented in the output.
+* What information is being presented in the output
-* What you find interesting about the output.
+* What you find interesting about the output

 You can also generate a visual representation of the AST.
 Try running the following command: